COVID-19 Emerging Variants

 VARIANTS OF INTEREST AND VARIANTS OF CONCERN

 Monitoring variants is essential to containing the COVID-19 pandemic.
 As an example, the genomic database GISAID is an international collaboration of genetic data aggregation and identification.
-The most significant value is the ability of these databases to identify and monitor emerging variants with criteria from organizations such as the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC).
+The most significant value is the ability of these databases to identify and monitor emerging variants with criteria from organizations such as the WHO and CDC.
 Unfortunately, the sharing of SARS-CoV-2 genome data continues to lag.
 As an example, the United States only uploaded 1.6% of COVID-19 cases to GISAID in March 2021.10

 As of spring 2021, there were more than a dozen circulating variants of SARS-CoV-2.
 Three classifications of these variants are closely monitored by the CDC and WHO.
 Variants of interest are variants with genetic markers associated with changes in the RBD, reduced neutralization by antibodies, reduced efficacy of treatments, predicted increase in transmissibility or disease severity, or potential diagnostic impact.
 Variants of concern demonstrate significant increase in transmissibility, more severe disease, reduction in neutralization by antibodies, reduced effectiveness of vaccines, or diagnostic failure.
 Fortunately, none of the current variants meet criteria for the third classification, variant of high consequence.
 The variant of high consequence classification is reserved for viral variants with clear evidence that prevention measures or medical countermeasures have significantly reduced effectiveness.

 The other emerging variant of concern, B.1.617.2, was first discovered in India in December 2020 and quickly spread throughout the country.
 It contains two key mutations, L452R and T478K.
 These two mutations were not discovered together before being identified in the B.1.617.2 variant.
-The L452R mutation is the same mutation found in the B.1.427 and B.1.429 strains, which demonstrate an approximately 20% increase in transmissibility compared to the original Wuhan strain, along with a twofold increase in viral shedding.11 The B.1.617.2 variant has mutations associated with an increase in transmissibility and ability to evade the immune responses.
-Early studies suggest that convalescent sera from patients infected with SARS-CoV-2 was 50% less effective against B.1.617.2.
-Antibodies from participants vaccinated with the Pfizer vaccine were 67% less potent against the B.1.617.2.12 Figure 2 summarizes the WHO variants of concern and important mutation characteristics.
+The L452R mutation is the same mutation found in the B.1.427 and B.1.429 strains, which demonstrate an approximately 20 percent increase in transmissibility compared to the original Wuhan strain, along with a twofold increase in viral shedding.11 The B.1.617.2 variant has mutations associated with an increase in transmissibility and ability to evade the immune responses.
+Early studies suggest that convalescent sera from patients infected with SARS-CoV-2 was 50 percent less effective against B.1.617.2.
+Antibodies from participants vaccinated with the Pfizer vaccine were 67 percent less potent against the B.1.617.2.12 Figure 2 summarizes the WHO variants of concern and important mutation characteristics.

 VACCINE EFFICACY ACROSS DIFFERENT VARIANTS